-Once you’ve decided to endow a scholarship, contact the development office at your chosen university or college.
-Someone will be assigned to guide you through the process.
-But it helps to consider several factors ahead of time, including what you hope to achieve, the amount of your endowment and options for funding, the tax benefits, and the satisfaction you’ll get from your gift.
+If you decide to endow a scholarship, contact the development office at your chosen university or college.
+They’ll assign a representative to guide you through the process.
+Before endowing a scholarship, think about what you hope to achieve, the amount of your endowment, options for funding and the tax benefits.

 What is your objective?

-“Consider what you’d like to accomplish with your scholarship,” says Nesmith.
-Whether you want to make an impact for students in a chosen field, assist faculty or fund research programs, it helps to know your goals ahead of time.
-If you prefer that the university determine the best use for your scholarship, let the development officer guide you, she adds.
-“Our goal is to match the donor’s desires with institutional needs.”
+Whether you want to impact students in a specific field, assist faculty or fund research programs, it helps to determine your goals ahead of time.
+If you prefer that the university decide the best use for your scholarship, let the development officer guide you.

-Another limitation in California is a state law that stipulates that university scholarships can’t discriminate on the basis of ethnicity or gender, says Pizzinat.
-“You can’t create a scholarship for girls in engineering, for example.”
-However, there are ways to direct the scholarship to a specific area, if the donor is so inclined.
-Since men outnumber women in engineering, the scholarship can be earmarked for “underrepresented students in engineering, with a preference toward girls,” Pizzinat explains.
-“You have some wiggle room.”
+Scholarships also cannot discriminate on the basis of ethnicity or gender.
+However, there are ways to direct the scholarship to a specific area if the donor is so inclined.
+Since men outnumber women in engineering, the scholarship could be earmarked for underrepresented students in engineering, with a preference toward female candidates.